 - Cook the pudding until well risen and golden brown, this takes about 20 minutes.
 Avoid opening the oven door while the puddings re cooking to prevent them from collapsing.

-Yorkshire Puddings like really hot ovens and some Aga owners worry that after cooking a very large joint in a cast iron oven the heat may be a little dissipated.
-Two ways of avoiding this scenario are firstly to cook the 'Yorkshires' first before the joint goes in then quickly reheat the puddings just before serving.
+- Yorkshire Puddings like really hot ovens and some Aga owners worry that after cooking a very large joint in a cast-iron oven the heat may be a little dissipated.
+Two ways of avoiding this scenario are first to cook the 'Yorkshires' first before the joint goes in then quickly reheat the puddings just before serving.

-Or, put the joint of meat in earlier.
-The joint will of course be done a little sooner and but it can sit and gently rest before carving, which is always good practice with any cooked meat.
-The resting of the meat allows the fibres in the meat to relax and results in a more tender piece of meat.
+- Or, put the joint of meat in earlier.
+The joint will, of course, be done a little sooner and but it can sit and gently rest before carving, which is always good practice with any cooked meat.
+The resting of the meat allows the fibers in the meat to relax and results in a more tender piece of meat.

 - Using this method means the roasting oven is given a few extra minutes to recover its very hot temperature ready for your Yorkshire puddings.